-- II.
-Linear Footage of Stream Impact A measure used for determining stream impacts, regardless of the drainage area.
-The linear footage of stream impact should be measured as follows (this is not used for calculating impacts to wetlands): - a.
+Linear Footage of Stream Impact - A measure used for determining stream impacts, regardless of the drainage area.
+The linear footage of stream impact should be measured as follows (this is not used for calculating impacts to wetlands and open water impoundments which are based on square feet):

+a.
 For regulated work on one stream bank, the linear footage of a stream impact should be measured along the bank being impacted.
 When both stream banks are being impacted at separate locations, the linear footage of stream impacts is also measured along the banks being impacted.